2ntenapph/Fullstack-MERN-Social-Network/README.md

 `npm install`

-3. Create a .env file in the root directory and add the following environment variables:
+3. Create a .env file in the server directory and add the following environment variables:
 ```
 MONGO_URI=<your_mongoDB_URI>
 JWT_SECRET=<your_jwt_secret>
+PORT=3001
 ```
 Replace <your_mongoDB_URI> with your MongoDB connection string and <your_jwt_secret> with a secret string for JSON Web Tokens.